 Delivery and Storage

-Swift Oak Limited will provide a ground work layout drawing and typically expect brick work to be within the following tolerances:
+Swift Oak Limited will provide a drawing confirming the dimensions of the frame and typically expect brick work to be within the following tolerances:

 Concrete to be poured to a maximum tolerance of +/- 3mm level per 1m length.

 Concrete to be laid to within 3mm of the dimensions stated on the drawings supplied.
 Should dimensions be missing from the drawings, the contractor should contact Swift Oak Limited and not make any assumptions.

 Brickwork to be within +/- 3mm of plumb per vertical metre.

 Brickwork to be laid within +/- 3mm per 1m run along the length of a wall.

 Brickwork levels to be laid within +/- 10mm of level per 5m length.